-On a wet road in southeastern Minnesota, the NDSA lost two friends last month.
-On Nov.
-6, NDSA Past President Jack Reich of Zap and his wife Mardee were returning home from the Mayo Clinic in Rochester, Minn., with their 10-year-old son Vander, who, on Oct.
+The NDSA lost two friends Nov.
+6, 2012.
+NDSA Past President Jack Reich of Zap and his wife Mardee were returning home from the Mayo Clinic in Rochester, Minn., with their 10-year-old son Vander, who, on Oct.
 22, had been diagnosed with a brain tumor.
 Vander had undergone surgery for the tumor in late October and, on the evening of Nov.
 6, the family was traveling back to North Dakota so that he could recuperate for a few weeks before starting follow-up treatments.

-Mardee sustained serious injuries and was returned to St. Mary’s Hospital in Rochester, where she has since been released.
+Mardee sustained serious injuries and was returned to St. Mary’s Hospital in Rochester.

 He also competed on the rodeo team for Montana State University in Bozeman, Mont., and graduated with a bachelor of science degree in animal science in 1993.
 Jack was a member of the Professional Rodeo Cowboy’s Association for several years, until his passion for ranching and family outweighed the draw of the arena.

 Jack married Mardee Williams from Eudora, Kan., on May 3, 1996, in Shawnee, Kan.
-Jack’s friends and neighbors quickly embraced Mardee and the couple went on to have three children, Vander, age 10; Kaydee, age 7; and Will, age 3.
+Jack’s friends and neighbors quickly embraced Mardee and the couple went on to have three children, Vander, Kaydee and Will.

 Jack enjoyed working with horses, roping and hunting with Vander, but his true passions in life were his family and the herd of Angus cattle that he built from the ground up.
 The Reich family owns and operates Reich Angus, which is known for the registered Angus bulls that the family sells at auction on their ranch each February.

-Jack was no stranger to the NDSA family, after serving two terms as a director and six years on the NDSA’s executive committee, including two years as president.
+Jack was no stranger to the NDSA family, after serving two terms as a director and six years on the NDSA’s Executive Committee, including two years as president.
 During his tenure on the board, Jack helped facilitate exports of beef cattle to Kazakhstan and welcomed foreign investors to the state who were considering opening up a sizeable beef processing plant here.
-He was a source of inspiration to ranchers across the state during some of the most devastating winter and spring storms in recent history and led the Stockmen’s Foundation through a large-scale relief effort.
+He was a source of inspiration to ranchers across the state during some of the most devastating winter and spring storms in recent history and led the North Dakota Stockmen’s Foundation through a large-scale relief effort.

 “Jack had much of his herd synchronized when one of the wildest blizzards in recent history struck the state in 2010,” said NDSA Past President Jason Schmidt.
 “Even though it was a busy time for his ranch, Jack always made time to visit with reporters and offer a positive message about ranching and the perseverance of North Dakota ranchers.”
 That year, the North Dakota Stockmen’s Foundation, which began when Reich took over the reigns as president in 2008, distributed $50,000 in relief funds to ranching operations that were decimated by the tumultuous weather.